 Now I want you to look at the categories on the rubric.
 How many of them are about mechanics and grammar?

 Sure, grammar makes writing better.
-However, if we are spending a big junk of our writing time teaching grammar skills, it eats up all of the time that you need to teach writing content.
+However, if we spend a big chunk of our writing time teaching grammar skills, it eats up all the time you need to teach writing content.

 I want to grow a love for writing.